firozkhan18/technologies-notes/FAQ-React-300.md

 // Correct: handleClick is passed as a reference! return <button onClick={this.handleClick}>{'Click Me'}</button>
 }

+**Mistake:** Defining a function inside the render method.
+This creates a new function on every render, causing unnecessary re-renders of child components.

 **[⬆ Back to Top](#table-of-contents)**

 ## Is lazy function supports named exports?